 - Sign in to the administration console as a user with either the Customer Cloud Admin or Security Center User role.

 - Select an organization.

 - From the action menu in the upper-right, select Edit.

 - Select Endpoint Monitoring.

-- Select or deselect Forensic search.
+- Select Forensic search.

 Within five minutes of enabling, devices start scanning existing files and sending file metadata to Code42.
 It may take up to 15 minutes for events to appear in search results.

 If you disable and then re-enable the Forensic search setting, the file scan on the device starts over.
 This may cause duplicate endpoint file events and/or cause file events that were queued for processing at the time the setting is disabled to be lost.

 If you have already disabled and re-enabled Forensic search, you can reduce duplicate search results by only searching for events that occurred after the date and time Forensic search was last enabled.

 Watch the short video below for a demonstration of how to enable Forensic File Search for an organization.